2009 swine flu pandemic in North America: Canada

 Roughly 10% of Canadians had been infected with the virus as of mid-late November with 416 confirmed deaths as of January 7; there were over 10,000 confirmed cases when Health Canada stopped counting in July 2009.
 Canada began its vaccination campaign in October and 40% of the populace has since been immunized against H1N1.

-The widespread effect of H1N1 in Canada were a concern for the XXI Olympic Winter Games, which took place in Vancouver in February 2010.
+The widespread effect of H1N1 in Canada was a serious concern for the XXI Olympic Winter Games, which took place in Vancouver in February 2010.